Fed ties rate hike to economic rebound, sees balance sheet cuts in 2017

 Under the plan, a limit would be set on the amount of securities allowed to fall off the balance sheet every month.
 Initially, the cap would be set at a low level, but every three months the Fed would allow deeper cuts.

-"Nearly all policymakers expressed a favorable view of this general approach," the minutes said.
+"Nearly all policymakers expressed a favourable view of this general approach," the minutes said.

 (Reporting by Jason Lange and Howard Schneider; Editing by Paul Simao)